pokeum/unreal-custom-web-browser/README.md

 ### Send and Receive

-You can send a message from the web view to `UCustomWebBrowserWidget`.
+You can send a message from the web view to `UCustomWebBrowser`.
 It helps you implement a way to "control" your game from the web page.

 **[ ⚠️ IMPORTANT ]**